Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Determinant factor

-We argued before that to ensure convergence of the path integral the mass parameter and the scalar field $\Phi_0$ should be taken imaginary if we work with ten-dimensional Minkowski signature.
-The parameter $a_0$ is also imaginary since it is identified with the zero mode of $\Phi_0$.
-Let us denote $m = i m_E, a_0 = i a_E \equiv i a^E_0$.
-Then, recalling~(\ref{eq:Gauss-Z-1-loop}) we get
+We argued that for the path integral convergence the mass parameter $m$ and the scalar field $\Phi_0$ should be taken imaginary in the conventions of the $(9,1)$ reduced theory.
+The variable $a_0$ is also imaginary, because $a_0$ is identified with the zero mode of $\Phi_0$.
+Now we introduce $m = i m^E, a_0 = i a^E \equiv i a^E_0$ with $m^E, a^E$ being real.
+From (\ref{eq:Gauss-Z-1-loop}) we get